yazz/VisualJS/README.md

 ### How is Coils different to other web frameworks?

-To show data on a webpage most frameworks require a developer to:
+To show data on a webpage most frameworks require a developer to have code in three different places:

-- Build the UI components
+- Build the UI components with view code
-- Bind the UI components to a back end using AJAX callbacks
+- Bind the UI components to a back end using AJAX callbacks with a controller view
-- Code the server side components to read a data store
+- Code the server side components to read a data store with backend code

 This means that a webapp will typically will have code for one thing spread out in three different places.

-Coils simplifies these three steps by moving the data acess directly into the UI react components.
-So instead of writing code in three places, you just write it in one place, in the react component itself:
+Coils simplifies these three steps by moving the data acess directly into the UI components.
+So instead of writing code in three places, you just write it in one place, in the UI component itself:

     (select id, item from todo_items
                 {}
                 (container
                     (inline "10%" (str (<-- :id)))  (inline "80%" (str (<-- :item))))))

-This greatly simplifies building of database based webapps.
+This greatly simplifies the building of database based webapps.